 - Avoid medical appointments and extended trips when school is in session.

 CHRONIC ABSENCE 18 or MORE DAYS

 For more on school readiness, visit attendanceworks.org and reachoutandread.org

 Attendance letters are mailed for unexcused absences and excessive absences.
-Please contact Kim Hatsell at Grantham Middle School 919-689-9999 and Grantham Elementary School 919-689-5000.
+Please contact Kim Hatsell, School Social Worker at Grantham Middle School at 919-689-9999 and Grantham Elementary School at 919-689-5000.